ER Bill Too High? How Emergency Claims Should Be Processed

 Get a focused review and action checklist based on your claim details before you call insurer or provider billing.

-Request insurer reprocessing with written rationale
+Request reprocessing with a written rationale

-Open provider billing dispute in parallel
+Open a dispute with provider billing in parallel

 Ready to apply this to your own bill?